VoPhuongAnh/-Online-Retail-II-Analysis-Project/README.md

 </br>- **Import Dataset**:

 We use VSCode to execute the codes so that we have to install neccessary python libs for further using.
-If you Google Colab then you an skip the steps of installing some of popular python libs that are alredy installed to Colab.
+If you use other IDE such as Google Colab then you an skip these steps of installing some of popular python libs that are already installed to Colab by default.

 </br> Install the libs that we will use to analyze the dataset